phhei/FramingNN/ReadMe.md

 #### ``filter_unknown_frames``

-A boolean flag which can be activated for an post-filtering.
+A boolean flag which can be activated for a post-filtering.
 Normally, we filter in the step of the dataset creation.
-However, this variable acn be used to filter frames which are not occurring the defined generic frame-class-set.
+However, this variable acn be used to filter frames which are not occurring in the defined generic frame-class-set.

 #### ``word_embeddings`` + ``embedding_size``